 After experiencing marginally lower growth in 2015-2016, Hong Kong’s exports have already begun to rise in 2017.
 More and more U.S. small businesses today send money to Hong Kong each year, many sending bigger and more frequent global payments to Hong Kong all the while, which can be a complex, error-prone process.

-Veem was launched to help small businesses more simply and effectively move money around the globe.
-Here are several key things small businesses should consider when they send, or are considering sending money to their Hong Kong suppliers.
+We compiled several key points small businesses should consider when they send, or are considering sending money to their Hong Kong suppliers.

 Hong Kong: World Class Infrastructure, Free Flow of Information